dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 I've grouped these traits together because they all provide the same sort of benefit &mdash; a flat secondary and tertiary stat gain.
 These are by no means the best traits, but they do provide a consistent, non-gimmicky boost to your stats and aren't terrible.
 Of the three, {{< spell 264108 "Blood Siphon" >}} is the strongest, as both Mastery and Leech are strong stats for survivability.

-## Bulwark of the Masses

-- {{< spell 268595 "Bulwark of the Masses" >}} - When you are surrounded by 4 or more enemies, gain a shield that absorbs X damage.
-Cannot occur more than once every 15 seconds.

-At 370, the size of the absorb is 14842.

-This trait results in around 1k healing per second average, assuming the full absorb is consumed every 15 seconds.
-It's quite strong (relative to the other absorb-type traits) if you can reliably trigger the effect, for example in dungeons when pulling large packs of trash.

 ## Crystalline Carapace

 - {{< spell 271536 "Crystalline Carapace" >}} - When dealt damage greater than 10% of your maximum health, gain X Armor and deal Y damage to attackers.